-4.Within twelve months of the completion of the study conducted pursuant to subdivision two of this section, and at twelve month intervals thereafter, the authority shall submit to the governor and the legislature comprehensive reports detailing the authority's progress to date in abating subway noise.
+4. The authority shall submit to the governor and the legislature annual reports detailing the authority's progress to date in abating subway noise.
 The report shall include, but not be limited to an itemized summary of all monies spent, bids requested and received, contracts let, and actual work done on noise abatement programs during the previous period.
 Any and all subway noise measurements made during the previous period shall be included, with, whenever possible, analyses of such measurements.